jackw01/MicroMonitor/README.md

 # MicroMonitor
 Full-featured system monitoring menubar app for macOS with support for SMC sensors

+## Note
+As of 2019, MicroMonitor does not run on macOS Mojave and cannot be compiled in the current version of Xcode.

 ### Features:
 * CPU, memory, disk, and network usage monitoring
 * Temperature, fan speed, voltage, current, and power usage monitoring